 The scaled glass façade connected to the front of the building is a global first.
 The construction of this elaborate geometry was made possible by designing all the components and units entirely in 3D.
 The four diamond-shaped glass panels come together in at a node.
 The panels sitting next to each other form the middle level, while the other two fit into the node from the inside and outside.
 Invisible, but no less spectacular are the two “façade wings” that are suspended with their sides on the adjacent corners of the building, absorbing the movements of the building.

-Header image, 1st, 2nd, 4th & 5th slide image © seele / Matthias Reithmeier
+Reference overview, header, 1st, 2nd & 6th slide image © seele / Matthias Reithmeier